-She is presently working in a part-time capacity in Prof. A-L Williamson's group developing novel (poxvirus) vaccine vectors for use as both HIV-1 and veterinary vaccines.
-Her work entails the supervision of postgraduate students and practical aspects of poxvirus research required for the development and testing of HIV-1 vaccines.
+She is presently working in a part-time capacity in Prof. A-L Williamson's group, developing poxviruses as vaccine vectors for use both as HIV-1 and veterinary vaccines.

 Poxviral Vaccine Vectors